 Takata Airbag Class Action is a big deal in Australia.
 This lawsuit includes around 2 million vehicles from many respected manufacturers.
-At the time of making this post, the defendants have agreed for a settlement and the registration process has started.
+At the time of making this post, the defendants have agreed to a settlement and the registration process has started.

 While things do look good for Regency (litigation funder), there are many missing parts in the equation.
 In a class action lawsuit, many things will always have a sense of mysteriousness around them.
 Of course, in time the court will put an end to all the variables.

-However, until the final judgement is passed, estimated figures are the only thing we are left with.
+However, until the final judgment is passed, estimated figures are the only thing we are left with.
 If you are a member of this lawsuit and would like to know all the important aspects surrounding it, then continue reading.

 While on one hand speculations are high, the fact that settlement is taking place is true.
 As the matter is not well covered by many sources, we suggest you visit the official sources only to get all the information and updates.